 The collection of class-instance pairs can be used, for example, by an information retrieval system.
 For example, the information retrieval system can use the collection of extracted instance-class pairs to identify particular Web content in response to a received query.

-Local Search Example
+Semantic Classes and Local Search Example

 If Google Maps is an example of a knowledge base that can be used to answer queries related to businesses at different locations, such as [gas stations in Princeton, New Jersey] this system might include identifying from Web pages and query logs, instances of the class of gas stations in Princeton.
 When it extracts those, it might then cluster them, much like the way it might cluster information found about different businesses as described in Google’s patent Method and system for clustering data points .
 Here’s a snippet of the abstract from that: